BreathOfTheDragon/PyJul/Tiger-Alpha-0.2/ReadMe.md

 Observations are: `tiger_left` and `tiger_right`.

 Actions are 0, 1 and 2.
-0 denotes `listen`, 1 denotes `open left door` and 2 denotes `open right door`
+0 denotes `listen`, 1 denotes `open the left door` and 2 denotes `open the right door`

 Client.py sends an observation to the TigerServer2, and TigerServer2 responds to the Client with an action according to the policy(In this case, the policy solver is QMDP).